Surferlul/Surferlul.github.io/_posts/2022-07-21-input-to-vm.md

 To find a event for a device you can cat the event files in /dev/input, /dev/input/by-path and /dev/input/by-id.
 Try not to use the files in /dev/input, because those can change in contrary to the files in by-path and by-id.
 If you need to you can also switch the server and client roles around ("--server" and "--client").
 But you'll also need to modify the ip addresses (probably 192.168.122.1 for the guest client and 0.0.0.0 for the host server).

 Now you can start the server and then the client.
-You can switch between host and guest inputs by holding left and right control keys simultaneously (NOT IMPLEMENTED YET).
+You can switch between host and guest inputs by holding left and right control keys simultaneously.
+To quit press left control, right control and backspace simultaneously.